embroider-build/embroider/docs/v2-faq.md

 ### How can I ship other static assets with my addon?

-Similarily to the way we can ship CSS, we can do the same for other static assets like images by importing them.
+Similarly to the way we can ship CSS, we can do the same for other static assets like images by importing them.
 Let's say an addon wants to ship an SVG file and refer to it in a component:

 ```js